 Guide to the Undergraduate History Degree

 The purpose of this guide is to give students majoring in History, or thinking about majoring in History, as clear an outline as possible of the requirements for the major.
 The Department seeks to provide as high and consistent quality of advising as possible to its majors.
 But it also regards students as having fundamental responsibility for knowing the requirements.
-Any questions about these guidelines or their application to particular cases should consult the Department's Undergraduate Advising Coordinator, who can rule on situations that might be unclear.
+Any questions about these guidelines or their application to particular cases should consult the department's director of undergraduate studies, who can rule on situations that might be unclear.

 The Major, At a Glance

 To satisfy the major, a student must complete a minimum of eleven courses in history (university regulations permit a maximum of 14 courses in any one discipline) with a grade of C or better.
 Credit toward the major may also include Advanced Placement courses taken in high school, and comparable courses taken at other institutions prior to matriculation at The Catholic University of America.
-In only the most extraordinary circumstances are students permitted to transfer courses from other institutions taken after enrollment at The Catholic University of America and never without prior approval by the department's Undergraduate Advising Coordinator.
+In only the most extraordinary circumstances are students permitted to transfer courses from other institutions taken after enrollment at The Catholic University of America and never without prior approval by the department's director of undergraduate studies.

 The program must include the following elements:

-Two semesters of History 387, our junior research seminar
+Two semesters of the junior research seminar, HIST 400-429

 At the end of the sophomore year students are formally accepted as history majors.
 In order to be accepted, a student must have a cumulative GPA of 2.0 and grades of C or better in all History courses taken up to the point of acceptance.